aridjayarecipes/cutesrecipes.web.app/content/post/1841-recipe-of-any-night-of-the-week-salmon-in-lemon-butter-sauce-with-baked-veggies.md

 1. Take 2 tbsp Lemon juice

 Yah, when it fits in the grocery budget I try to keep heavy cream around.
-Even with a lemon cream sauce, it's still going to taste like salmon, though.
-You can try different sources for your salmon, but Pro tip: citrus fruit break down the protein that make it "fishy" so this has lemon in the sauce, so it should help.
+Even with a lemon cream sauce, it&#39;s still going to taste like salmon, though.
+You can try different sources for your salmon, but Pro tip: citrus fruit break down the protein that make it &#34;fishy&#34; so this has lemon in the sauce, so it should help.
 This creamy buttery lemon butter sauce has a nice lemony kick to it, and a good amount of garlic.

 <!--inarticleads2-->